-Hunter’s live radio broadcast on the funeral for murdered Philadelphia Police Officer John Pawlowski received the top award in 2010 for “Outstanding Radio Story” from the Pennsylvania Association of Broadcasters on Talk Radio 1210 WPHT, where he co-hosts the popular weekly talk show, the “Crime Guys.”
+Hunter’s live radio broadcast on the funeral for murdered Philadelphia Police Officer John Pawlowski received the top award in 2010 for “Outstanding Radio Story” from the Pennsylvania Association of Broadcasters on Talk Radio 1210 WPHT, where for seven years, he co-hosted the popular weekly talk show, the “Crime Guys.”

 He made his move to television following five years as the morning drive and police beat reporter for WCAU-AM, then an all news radio station.
 He also worked as a reporter for the Philadelphia Bulletin and The Main Line Times where at 23 he was the youngest managing editor in the history of the paper.
 In his spare time, Hunter is an avid railroad buff, golfer and runner.
 He served for 29 years as a volunteer firefighter in his community and continues to lend his advice and support to fire companies around the region.

 When Ute Spearman was diagnosed with an incurable degenerative condition, she didn’t have to call for help, it was right there in her fellow workers.